akerber47/akerber47.github.io/reading.md

 read these again.)

 ### 2019 August
+- Steve Klabnik and Carol Nichols, *The Rust Programming Language*
 - Kyran Dale, *Dava Visualization with Python and JavaScript*
 - Joel Spolsky, *Joel on Software*
 - Josh Carter, *New Programmer's Survival Manual*